ICSI Treatment In India

 • Transfer of the embryo to the uterus.

-• Sperm suitability for fertilisation is evaluated.
+• Sperm suitability for fertilizations is evaluated.

 • Individual sperm cells are injected into the egg from a sample collected naturally if appropriate sperm is available.

 • If not, sperm is immediately removed from the epydidymis using a tiny syringe (a narrow tube inside the scrotum).
-This approach is known as PESA (percutaneous epididymal sperm aspiration).
+This approach is known as PESA (percutaneous epidydimal sperm aspiration).
 TESA, or testicular sperm aspiration, and TESE are further techniques.

 What Are The ICSI Success Rates?